 What is shiraae?

-Shiraae (白和え) is a Japanese-style salad dressed with tofu and white sesame and/or white miso.
+Shiraae (白和え) is a Japanese-style salad dressed with mashed tofu and white sesame and/or white miso.
 It is an elegant dish that can be found served at home, as well as in high-end kaiseki restaurants (restaurants that serve traditional, multi-course Japanese meals) in Japan.
 The earliest known record of shiraae is a recipe that dates back to 1643.

 The persimmon is an autumn signature in this cuisine, as it is in season between October and November.
 It tastes wonderful in this shiraae dish.
 Moreover, it looks very impressive when served in a hollowed out persimmon bowl.